shinnguyen5589/KoolingSDK/README.md

 Before using KoolingSDK, make sure you have completed:

 ### Framework Setup:
+- [ ] ✅ Downloaded KoolingSDK.framework from releases
-- [ ] ✅ Added KoolingSDK.xcframework to project
+- [ ] ✅ Downloaded Alamofire.xcframework from releases
-- [ ] ✅ Added Alamofire.xcframework to project
+- [ ] ✅ Added both frameworks to project
 - [ ] ✅ Set both frameworks to **"Do Not Embed"**
 - [ ] ✅ Set iOS Deployment Target to **15.0+**